Winter 2024-25 – What to Expect?

 As the days get shorter and the air turns chilly, weather experts are already studying patterns to predict what the season will bring.
 With meteorological winter starting on December 1, early winter forecasts suggest a mix of warm spells and cold blasts, along with changing precipitation across the country.

-Insights from AccuWeather, the Farmers’ Almanac, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Energy Information Administration (EIA), indicate that this season will again test our readiness for the ups and downs that lie ahead.
+Insights from AccuWeather, the Farmers’ Almanac, the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Energy Information Administration (EIA), indicate that the Winter 2024-25 season will again test our readiness for the ups and downs that lie ahead.

 Above-normal snowfall